bbauska/UC-Davis-Inter-jQuery/README.md

 If I want to track which section is on the screen, I need to know how big the section is.
 For me to know how big the section is all of the content has to be loaded, including images, provide videos or other content.
-It all has to be loaded before I say, \"Well, how tall are you?\" I need to know how tall you are so I can know whether the sections on the page or not.
+It all has to be loaded before I say, &quot;Well, how tall are you?&quot; I need to know how tall you are so I can know whether the sections on the page or not.
 So that&apos;s why I need to make sure I put everything inside this window on load call back here to make sure that I&apos;m capturing when the window loads, so that everything I do is inside